danwhitston/parse_log/README.md

 * One for the total number of visits to each path (i.e. the number of times each path appears in the input file)
 * One for the total number of unique visits to each path (i.e. the number of different IP addresses that appear next to each path in the input file)

 Each list will be ordered by the relevant total, most visits first.
-Each line in the list will consist of the path, then a space, then the IP address.
+Each line in the list will consist of the path, then a space, then the relevant total.

 ## Testing